 Being accurate and consistent with your citations shows that you pay attention to detail.
 This helps improve the overall professionalism of your resume.

 Avoid mistakes like adding too many unrelated publications or not citing them properly.
-Create a publication list that shows your achievements and connects with potential employers.
+If you’re wondering what to include on your resume, creating a publication list that shows your achievements and connects with potential employers.
 When you get this right, you can boost your chances of getting the job you want.

 FAQs